 How to use our life insurance heatmaps

-We have personally vetted an independent specialist that has received almost 17,000 reviews on Trustpilot with an average score of 4.9 out of 5.0.
+We have personally vetted an independent specialist that has received over 20,000 reviews on Trustpilot with an average score of 4.9 out of 5.0.
 I used them recently to insure my family and not only was it the cheapest price I was quoted, the cover was in place within two hours of calling them.
-Get in touch with them by filling in this form* to get a tailored quote based on your current circumstances.
+Get in touch with them by completing this simple form* to get a tailored quote based on your current circumstances.
 They will even pay up to £100 cashback when you buy a recommended policy.

 25-year-old smoker (25-year term)